benoitc/gunicorn/doc/site/community.rst

   * Finally, to post a message to the list use the address to `user@gunicorn.org <mailto:user@gunicorn.org>`_

-The archives for this lists can also be `browsed online
+The archive for this list can also be `browsed online
 <http://lists.gunicorn.org/users>`_ .

 Irc